bkleinen/bkleinen.github.io/info2/labs/lab-06.md

   6. (For the really bored) How can you convert prefix to postfix?
 Find an algorithm and implement it.
 Can you handle unary operators like - or ! as well?

+You can use this eclipse project (https://github.com/htw-imi-info2/Lab06_ReversePolishNotation)[https://github.com/htw-imi-info2/Lab06_ReversePolishNotation] as a scaffold for your solution - it already includes a lot of test cases as well as the interfaces.

 Work in groups of two, each of you submitting the same report, detailing who did what part of the work.